We flew into Manchester and took the train north to Carlisle where we changed for Edinburgh...

 the Lassies, God love 'em!
 And bands from all over the British Empire - some on bikes - and more men in kilts and finally, horses and the Royal carriage... culminating in singing and fireworks.
 Simply delightful, even on a rainy night.

-And so feeling in a royal mood, we next headed off to Leith to see the Royal
+And so feeling in a royal mood, we next headed off to Leith to see the Royal Yacht Britannia

 A whopper of a boat with a dining room almost as big as my whole house.

-is just the launch
+This is just the launch and the limo

 And then it was time to move on... our four days in Edinburgh were jam packed with sights - only a few of which were caught on film.
 But we couldn't have asked for more...
 Three days of beautiful sun and lovely people to enjoy it with.
 And so off to Stirling...